-I have already told you about AlexanderHumboldt’s trip to Kazakhstan in 1829, the greatest German geographer.
-Inspring 1876 one more famous German naturalist visited the steppe, the author ofzoological bestseller “Animal’s Life”, Alfred Brehm.
+We have already told you about Alexander Humboldt’s trip to Kazakhstan in 1829, the greatest German geographer.
+In the spring of 1876 one more famous German naturalist visited the steppes, the author of zoological bestseller “Animal’s Life”, Alfred Brehm.

 Period of changes in the steppe

-Companions and fellow travellers
+Companions and fellow travelers

 The Route.
-Only Steppe around us.
+Only steppes around us!

 The naturalists were also lucky with the epoch of their expedition.
-At the end of XIX century the nature of Kazakhstan was considerably richer and full of various species.
-Here is the observation made by the author of “Animal’s Life”: “When we were passing by between Zaisan Lake and Altay Mountains on 3 June 1876, we met no less than 15 kulans in one morning”.
-So there is a good reason why within short period of time the expedition acquired significant collection of mammals, amphibians (150 samples), and fish (400 samples).
+At the end of the 19th century the nature of Kazakhstan was richer and full of various species.
+Here is the observation made by the author of “Animal’s Life”: “When we were passing by between Zaisan Lake and the Altay Mountains on 3rd June 1876, we met no less than 15 kulans in one morning”.
+So there is a good reason why within a short period of time the expedition acquired a significant collection of mammals, amphibians (150 samples), and fishes (400 samples).
 Especially, birds – 560 bird’s carcasses were taken away to Germany.
-Moreover, the scientists caught thousands of insects, lots of minerals, mountain rock samples, dry plants, and even Kazakh household items.
+Moreover, the scientists caught thousands of insects, took lots of minerals and mountain rock samples, dry plants, and even Kazakh household items.
 All these items were exposed at numerous exhibitions arranged by the naturalists upon their return to Germany, and later became a part of the collections of many European museums (perhaps, some items are still there now!)

-“That’s why he makes a favourable impression on an impartial observer, especially, when one gets to know him closer.
+“That’s why he makes a favorable impression on an impartial observer, especially, when one gets to know him closer.
 I have experienced that myself, and the same opinion was expressed by Russians who have got long-time relationships with Kyrgyzs.”

 Kazakhs about Brehm: “A huge nose!”